-Please read this wikipedia article if you not familiar with Hydrogen line.
+Please read this Wikipedia article if you not familiar with the Hydrogen line.

-One of the most important part of the any receiver is antenna and input stage.
+One of the most important parts of any receiver is the antenna and input stage.
 Typically input stage is some kind of the amplifier with extremely low noise and high gain due to the weakness of the space signals.

-In this article I want to describe simple and cheap amplifier for the first stage of the receiver.
+In this article, I want to describe a simple and cheap amplifier for the first stage of the receiver.

-This amplifier is a part of the my DIY radiotelescope project.
+This amplifier is a part of my DIY radio telescope project.

 Please watch this intro videos from the last year.

 In the following article, you can read more about this antenna.

 But now let’s see how to build first stage LNA (low noise amplifier).

-This amplifier is a two stage device with high pass filter.
+This amplifier is a two-stage device with a high pass filter.

 As a first stage amplifier, I’m using GRF2071 from Guerilla RF.

 Thank you guys from Guerilla (Eugene Proenza, Alan Ake, Frank Nicosia, and others) for the great technical and information support.

 Components surrounding the GRF chip (caps and inductors) was selected for the best performance at 1400 MHz.

 Here is the frequency response of this part

-Between amplifier stages I’m using HFCN-1200 high pass filter which can reduce unwanted low frequencies and determines the frequency response of the all device.
+Between amplifier stages, I’m using HFCN-1200 high pass filter which can reduce unwanted low frequencies and determines the frequency response of all device.

 Filter frequency response:

 The second stage of the LNA is performing additional line amplification of the signal (which is a little bit attenuated by the HP filter) before sending this signal to the feeder.
 This part is based on the popular SPF5043Z IC.

 A full schematic of the LNA: